Home > First time buyer

 There are tailored options available for partners of different sized firms, ranging from small local businesses to large multi-national firms.
 You'll need your compensation/drawings/reward statements for the latest year.
 Ideally, you should have details of the previous one to two years too.
 You will also need to show details of how you structure your remuneration within the partnership.
 Lenders may ask for a reference from a senior or managing partner in the business, depending on the circumstances.

-Expert mortgage advice tailored to you
+Expert commercial mortgage advice tailored to you

 Call our expert advisers now